-Incident Procedures Depending on when reported (immediate vs delayed report), TTUHSC will ref er Domestic Violence victim to medical care as appropriate.
+Incident Procedures Domestic Violence 1.
+Depending on when reported (immediate vs delayed report), TTUHSC will refer victim to medical care as appropriate.
 2. TTUHSC will assess immediate safety needs of victim.
-3. TTUHSC will provide the victim with a written explanation of the victim's rig hts and options.
-4. TTUHSC will provide victim with referrals to on- and off-campus mental heal th providers.
+3. TTUHSC will provide the victim with a written explanation of the victim's rights and options.
+4. TTUHSC will provide victim with referrals to on- and off-campus mental health providers.
 5. TTUHSC will assist victim with contacting police if victim requests.
-5. TTUHSC will provide written instructions on how to apply for Protective Orde er.
-TTUHSC will provide written information to victim on how to preserve evider ice.
+6. TTUHSC will provide written or verbal instructions on how to apply for Protective Order; or the victim is referred to PD to apply for a Protective Order.
+7. TTUHSC will provide written information to victim on how to preserve evidence.
 8. TTUHSC will assess need to implement emergency removal and/or protective measures.
-9. TTUHSC will provide mutual "No Contact" directive to parties involved if dec emed appropriate.
-10. TTUHSC will provide a copy of the policy applicable to Domestic Violence to victim and inform the victim regarding time frames for inquiry, investigation, and resolution.
-11. TTUHSC will inform the victim of the outcome of the investigation, whether of the accused will be administratively charged, and what the outcome of the hear rıng Was.
-4 12.
-TTUHSC will enforce the anti-retaliation policy and take immediate and separ action against parties that retaliate against a person for reporting Domestic Vio nence or for assisting in the investigation.
-Depending on when reported (immediate vs delayed report), TTUHSC will ref or victim to medical care as appropriate.
-CI 2.
-TTUHSC will assess immediate safety needs of victim.
-3. TTUHSC will provide the victim with a written explanation of the victim's rig hts and options.
-4. TTUHSC will provide victim with referrals to on- and off-campus mental heal th providers.
+9. TTUHSC will provide mutual "No Contact" directive to parties involved if deemed appropriate.
+10. TTUHSC will provide a copy of the policy applicable to Domestic Violence to the victim and inform the victim regarding time frames for inquiry, investigation, and resolution.
+11. TTUHSC will inform the victim of the outcome of the investigation, whether or not the accused will be administratively charged, and what the outcome of the hearing Was.
+12. TTUHSC will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for reporting Domestic Violence or for assisting in the investigation.
+1. Depending on when reported (immediate vs delayed report), TTUHSC will refer victim to medical care as appropriate.
+2. TTUHSC will assess immediate safety needs of victim.
+3. TTUHSC will provide the victim with a written explanation of the victim's rights and options.
+Dating Violence 4.
+TTUHSC will provide victim with referrals to on- and off-campus mental health providers.
 5. TTUHSC will assist victim with contacting police if victim requests.
-5. TTUHSC will provide written instructions on how to apply for Protective Orde er.
-7. TTUHSC will provide written information to victim on how to preserve evider ice.
-Dating Violence 3.
-TTUHSC will assess need to implement emergency removal and/or protective measures.
-P. TTUHSC will provide mutual "No Contact" directive to parties involved if dec emed appropriate.
+6. TTUHSC will provide written or verbal instructions on how to apply for Protective Order; or the victim is referred to PD to apply for a Protective Order.
+7. TTUHSC will provide written information to victim on how to preserve evidence.
+8. TTUHSC will assess need to implement emergency removal and/or protective measures.
+9. TTUHSC will provide mutual "No Contact" directive to parties involved if deemed appropriate.
 10. TTUHSC will provide a copy of the policy applicable to Dating Violence to the victim and inform the victim regarding time frames for inquiry, investigation, and resolution.
-11. TTUHSC will inform the victim of the outcome of the investigation, whether of the accused will be administratively charged, and what the outcome of the hear is. ring 1s.12.
-TTUHSC will enforce the anti-retaliation policy and take immediate and separ ate action against parties that retaliate against a person for reporting Dating Violer for assisting in the investigation.
-ICE OI tor assisting in the investigation.
+11. TTUHSC will inform the victim of the outcome of the investigation, whether or not the accused will be administratively charged, and what the outcome of the hearing is.
+12. TTUHSC will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for reporting Dating Violence or for assisting in the investigation.